SixArm/mast-cell-help/topics/ketogenic-diet/index.md

 # Ketogenic diet

-The ketogenic diet, a.k.a. keto diet, is a low-carbohydrate medium-protein high-fat diet.
+The ketogenic diet, aka keto diet, is a low-carbohydrate medium-protein high-fat diet.
 The goal is to induce ketosis, which shifts the body's energy source from carbohydrates and glucose to fat and ketones.

 **Key points**: